redis-rb/redis-client/README.md

 - `read_timeout`: The read timeout, takes precedence over the general timeout when reading responses from the server.
 - `write_timeout`: The write timeout, takes precedence over the general timeout when sending commands to the server.
 - `reconnect_attempts`: Specify how many times the client should retry to send queries.
 Defaults to `0`.
 Makes sure to read the [reconnection section](#reconnection) before enabling it.
+- `protocol:` The version of the RESP protocol to use.
+Default to `3`.

 ### Sentinel support